ttappr/nicktracker/README.md

 instructions [here](https://www.rust-lang.org/learn/get-started).
 The process is automated using `rustup`.
 Once that's in place, simply clone this project and launch the build process:
+* For Linux, if the build fails, installing sqlite3 dev package should fix it.
 * `git clone https://github.com/ttappr/hexchat_api.git`
 * `git clone https://github.com/ttappr/nicktracker.git`
 * `cd nicktracker`